 When we visit the doctor, we expect for our doctor’s entire medical staff to professionally handle our sensitive and private information.
 The Health Insurance Portability and Accountability Act (HIPAA) establishes specifics on how medical staff and insurance providers must do this.
 While HIPAA violations are not necessarily issues of medical malpractice, they have been found to be relevant in certain cases where they occurred due to a doctor failing to properly uphold the standard of care.

 Injuries and violations that happen during medical care can be extremely personal and devastating.
-If you find yourself in this difficult situation, speak with one of our skilled Chicago medical malpractice lawyers right away about a possible HIPAA violation.,
+If you find yourself in this difficult situation, speak with one of our skilled Chicago medical malpractice lawyers right away about a possible HIPAA violation.

 A physician can be sued for medical malpractice if they fail to provide the standard of care for their patient that is reasonably expected.
 If you feel that you are a victim of a doctor’s negligence, then you would argue that the treatment you received was below this standard.
 The law does not establish specific technical rules or criteria which spell out when a case is determined malpractice.

-HIPPA provides the standards for the confidentiality, security, and transmission of a patient’s personal health information.
+HIPAA provides the standards for the confidentiality, security, and transmission of a patient’s personal health information.
 Unlike with malpractice, the criteria for a HIPAA violation are specifically spelled out.
 If found to have violated a patient’s rights under HIPAA, a physician or insurance company could face sanctions in addition to a large fine.
 If there is an occurrence of repeated privacy violations, the FBI could conduct a criminal investigation.

 It can be argued that any HIPAA violation is a case where the reasonably expected standard of care was not met, and therefore a malpractice suit can follow.
 However, often times HIPAA violations occur in scenarios where malpractice doesn’t even come to mind, and therefore, a malpractice suit will likely not be the route pursued by your attorney on your behalf.
 Some common reasons for HIPAA violations include: